Your Mayo Clinic care team

 A team works together to evaluate and treat people at Mayo Clinic.

-Mayo Clinic doctors trained in blood vessel conditions (vascular specialists), blood vessel surgery (vascular surgeons), heart and blood vessel surgery (cardiovascular surgeons), chest surgery (thoracic surgeons), heart and blood vessel conditions (cardiologists), imaging (radiologists), and other medical specialists have experience evaluating and treating thoracic aortic aneurysms and other types of aneurysms.
+Mayo Clinic doctors trained in blood vessel conditions (vascular specialists), blood vessel surgery (vascular surgeons), heart and blood vessel surgery (cardiovascular surgeons), chest surgery (thoracic surgeons), heart and blood vessel conditions (cardiologists), imaging (radiologists), and other care providers have experience evaluating and treating thoracic aortic aneurysms and other types of aneurysms.

-If your aneurysm is caused by an inherited condition, such as Marfan syndrome, or by a condition that involves parts of your body in addition to the aorta, Mayo Clinic cardiovascular doctors collaborate with specialists such as spine and eye doctors.
+For example, if an aneurysm is caused by a genetic condition such as Marfan syndrome, Mayo Clinic cardiovascular doctors collaborate with other care providers such as spine and eye doctors.

 Advanced diagnosis and treatment

 - Thoracic aortic aneurysms.
-Merck Manual Professional Version. https://www.merckmanuals.com/professional/cardiovascular-disorders/diseases-of-the-aorta-and-its-branches/thoracic-aortic-aneurysms?query=Thoracic aortic aneurysms.
-Accessed Dec.
-30, 2019.
+Merck Manual Professional Version. https://www.merckmanuals.com/professional/cardiovascular-disorders/diseases-of-the-aorta-and-its-branches/thoracic-aortic-aneurysms.
+Accessed Feb.
+1, 2022.

-- Woo YJ, et al. Clinical manifestations and diagnosis of thoracic aortic aneurysm. https://www.uptodate.com/contents/search.
-Accessed Dec.
-30, 2019.
+- Burke CR, et al. Clinical manifestations and diagnosis of thoracic aortic aneurysm. https://www.uptodate.com/contents/search.
+Accessed Feb.
+1, 2022.

 - Rurali E, et al. Precise therapy for thoracic aortic aneurysm in Marfan syndrome: A puzzle nearing its solution.
 Progress in Cardiovascular Diseases.
 2018; doi:10.1016/j.pcad.2018.07.020.